Back from Canada Links

 Posted in Look at what I found on the Internet

-Tagged with academia, academic jobs, Bill and Ted, cartoonish supervillainy, corruption, ecology, film, Fukushima, government shutdowns, graduate student life, humanities, Japan, Keanu, laugh to keep from crying, maps, nuclear energy, nuclearity, politics, radiation, Republicans, Scott Walker, so long and thanks for all the fish, Tanganyika laughter epidemic, Wisconsin
+Tagged with academia, academic jobs, Bill and Ted, cartoonish supervillainy, corruption, ecology, film, Fukushima, government shutdowns, graduate student life, Japan, Keanu, laugh to keep from crying, maps, nuclear energy, nuclearity, politics, radiation, Republicans, Scott Walker, so long and thanks for all the fish, Tanganyika laughter epidemic, the humanities, Wisconsin

 Subscribe to comments with RSS.